ASSOCIATE IN APPLIED ARTS AND SCIENCE DEGREE

 If you have previously attended college, you may already have a head start toward your degree.
 See an SC4 advisor for additional information.

-- Complete BIO 271 - Human Anatomy and Physiology I or BIO 272 - Human Anatomy and Physiology II (for new students) with a grade of “C” or better.
+- Complete BIO 271 Human Anatomy and Physiology I or BIO 272 Human Anatomy and Physiology II with a grade of “C” or better.

 NOTE: If you previously have taken OA 280 - Medical Terminology and Transcription or OA 280A - Medical Terminology, they may be accepted in the place of HE 102 .
 See program director for details.

-- Complete CIS 114 - Computer Applications for Health Care Professionals or CIS 115 - Microcomputer Applications with a grade of “C” or better.
+- Complete CIS 115 Microcomputer Applications or CIS 114 Computer Applications for Healthcare Professionals with a grade of “C” or better.

 Pre-application requirements must be completed and an Allied Health application to the Health Information Technology program must be received by June 30 for admission to program in fall semester.